Assistant Chief of Police

 The Division also handles annual audits from the Department of Justice, systems compliance and delivering emergency alerts (zotALERTS).

-Director Reich is a graduate of UCI.
+Director Reich is a UCI graduate.